nodekit-io/nodekit-darwin/README.md

 We went for platform specific code to allow searching by language on GitHub to show up appropriately (e.g., trending repositories in Swift, C#), to allow separate version numbers for minor platform-specific changes, and because the repositories are in essence not dependent on each other, but rather complementary language ports with the same functionality and API.

 ## News
+* (January 2017) Minor updates for Darwin Hosting and updated to Swift 2.3 / XCode 8.0
 * (October 2016) Command line tooling added for Android
 * (September 2016) Initial Android release (NKScripting and NKElectro only)
 * (March 2016) Added sample application, a beautiful lightweight chat application to highlight how to use {NK} NodeKit